uwcartlab/webmapping/Chapter03/readme.md

 _**GeoJSON**_ was invented to take advantage of JSON syntax for geospatial data.
 GeoJSON is to JSON as KML is to XML; while JSON may use any arbitrary keys and values, the GeoJSON specification requires particular keys and data types.
 Like a shapefile, GeoJSON uses a spaghetti model for geometry, with no topology or shared polygon boundaries (more about this when we introduce TopoJSON for D3 in Chapter 8).

-You can convert a CSV or KML to GeoJSON using [geojson.io](http://geojson.io/).
+You can manually convert a CSV or KML to GeoJSON using [geojson.io](http://geojson.io/) or programmatically using the [`csv2geojson()` method](https://github.com/mapbox/csv2geojson) during the execution of your script.
 You can convert shapefiles to GeoJSON using the [MapShaper tool](https://mapshaper.org/).
 Starting with geojson.io, upload your dataset by dragging the file into the browser.
 If it is correctly formatted, the application will recognize the geography instantly and display a point marker for each city (Figure 1.6).

 ![figure3.1.6.png](img/figure3.1.6.png)